kookyleo/uuid4-base45/README.md

 - Open `examples/wasm/index.html` via a static server (e.g., `python3 -m http.server`) and navigate to it.

+## Download artifacts

+- From CI (latest run): Navigate to Actions, select the latest successful run of the CI workflow, and download the artifact named "wasm-demo".
+Link: https://github.com/kookyleo/uuid4-base45/actions
+- From Releases: For tagged releases (v*), download the attached wasm-demo.tar.gz from the Releases page.
+Link: https://github.com/kookyleo/uuid4-base45/releases

 ## Tests

 `cargo test` includes: